ezraopande/Member-Management/README.md

      ```

 4. **Database Setup**
-   - Use Sequelize/TypeORM to migrate and seed the SQLite database with test data.
+   - SQLite file is already available in the backend folder.

 ### Usage